 We mostly stayed at budget hotels, though I always try to make sure the accommodations have good reviews.
 There are not many places I didn’t like and only a handful I wouldn’t return to.

-Below you can find a list with basic information of the hotels I stayed at during our 5 month trip.
-I provided links as well, if you would like to check out the hotels, but only for the places I would return to myself (and which are listed online;-).
+Below you can find a list with basic information about the hotels I stayed at during our 5-month trip.
+I provided links as well if you would like to check out the hotels, but only for the accommodation I would return to myself (and which are listed online;-).

-You can find more information about the accommodation we stayed at in these posts: the Philippines, Vietnam, Cambodia, Thailand, Laos, Malaysia and campsites in New Zealand for more details about the hotels (short review and score on Agoda).
+You can find more information about the accommodation we stayed in these posts: the Philippines, Vietnam, Cambodia, Thailand, Laos, Malaysia and campsites in New Zealand for more details about the hotels (short review and score on Agoda).

-Batad ⇒ Hillside Inn Batad, included inhiking tour, Agoda
+Batad ⇒ Hillside Inn Batad, included in our hiking tour, Agoda

 Puerto Princesa, Palawan ⇒ Tia Mers Guesthouse, €11,5/$12,65, Agoda | Booking